barthofu/microshop/README.md

 eval $(minikube docker-env)
 ```

-You **also must execute this commands** that would be useful for our load balancers to work
+You **also must execute this command** that would be useful for our load balancers to work

 ```sh
 minikube tunnel